Compass Therapeutics, Inc. Segments Disclosure

 Segment Information |

 Segment reporting is prepared on the same basis that our chief executive officer, who is our CODM, manages the business, makes operating decisions and assesses performance.
 The Company operates in segment.
 The Company’s business is research and development of drug candidates.
-Costs, including supplies, outsourced development, and other research and development costs are tracked by major program.
-While internal personnel costs are tracked by program for overall program spending, it is not broken out for management review.
+Costs, including supplies, outsourced development, personnel costs and other research and development costs are tracked to reported by major program.
 Facility and equipment costs are not allocated to programs.
 Research and development expenses are summarized by program in the table below:

 |